Pitcairn Islanders

 Pitcairn Islanders, also referred to as Pitkerners and Pitcairnese, are the native inhabitants of the Pitcairn Islands, a British Overseas Territory including people whose families were previously inhabitants and maintaining cultural connections.
 Most Pitcairn Islanders are descendants of the Bounty mutineers and Tahitians.

 The mainstream Pitcairn culture is a mixture of British (specifically English, Manx and Scottish) and Polynesian (specifically Tahitian) cultures derived from the traditions of the settlers that landed in 1790, plus a few that settled afterwards.
-As of 2021, there are a total of 47 people inhabiting the island.
+As of 2021, there were a total of 47 people inhabiting the island.

 There is also a Pitcairnese diaspora, particularly in Norfolk Island, New Zealand and mainland Australia.
 Fearing overcrowding, in 1856 all 194 Pitkerners immigrated to Norfolk Island aboard the Morayshire (including a baby Anna Christian born en route) but 16 of them returned to Pitcairn on the Mary Ann in 1858, followed by a further four families in 1864.